mmyczka/db_localizer/README.md

 | - Simple SQL queries for path construction.
 Easy to understand and implement.|- Potential for optimization by refining recursive queries and traversal techniques.|
 | Cons:             | Cons:            |
 |- Limited flexibility in representing hierarchical data.
 Complexity increases with deeper hierarchies.|- More complex queries for item location.
 Potential risk of entering a recursive loop.|

+## Take into Consideration
+For further analysis, ```hierarchyid``` can be considered.
+The ```hierarchyid``` is a data type introduced in SQL Server for efficiently representing hierarchical data.
+It's designed specifically for managing hierarchical structures such as organizational charts, file systems, or product categories.